 What is the meaning of sustainability?

 It's the ability to meet our needs, NOT wants, within ecological constraints.
-By doing so the planet is able to sustain life with its available resources.
+By doing so, the planet can sustain life with its available resources.
 For instance, providing food for a community without degrading our oceans or land.
-In this article we are going to talk about sustainable development for sustainable living.
+In this article, we will talk about sustainable development for sustainable living.

 1. Sustainable environment (4 goals)

 - Cleaner water

 - Protecting marine life

 - Gender equality

 - Sustainable cities and communities